aspose-words/Aspose.Words-API-References/english/net/aspose.words/node/range/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 160
+weight: 80
 url: /net/aspose.words/node/range/
 ---
 ## Node.Range property

-Returns a Range object that represents the portion of a document that is contained in this node.
+Returns a **Range** object that represents the portion of a document that is contained in this node.

 ```csharp
 public Range Range { get; }